Bi-Directional Data Retention: Everything You Need to Stay Compliant, In-the-Know and Ahead of Undesirable Situations

 "We don't need retention for private messages.”

 Organizations are liable for both public and private messages.
 In fact, Aware’s own research shows that private messages are 144% more likely to contain confidential information than public ones.
-As of 2018, IBM reported that the average cost of a data breach is $3.86 million.
+As of 2022, IBM and the Ponemon Institute reported that the average cost of a data breach is $4.35 million.
 Minimize your risk by ensuring two-way retention for all types of shared content.

 “Data management isn’t my problem.
 I’d rather not deal with it.”

 Choosing to overlook a problem doesn’t make it go away.
-While data becomes outdated as time marches forward, the risk of storing that same data increases exponentially.
+Over time, the risk posed by outdated data doesn't expire — it increases exponentially.
 Communicating on enterprise collaboration tools without records retention opens the organization to serious liability.
-Consider the risk that comes with holding onto a social security number, birthdate or other confidential piece of information—the longer an organization stores the information, the higher probability of a data leak or breach.
+Consider the risk that comes with holding onto a social security number, birthdate or other confidential piece of information—the longer an organization stores the information, the higher the probability of a data leak or breach.
 Bi-directional retention allows you to manage that risk across both the platform and archive.

 The more data you collect, the higher your organizational risk.
-One-way retention from only the archive doesn’t protect your brand from insider threats, data breaches and legal liabilities as effectively as bi-directional retention.
+One-way retention from only the archive doesn’t protect your brand from insider threats, data breaches or legal liabilities as effectively as bi-directional retention.

-Aware is Your Legal and Compliance Technology Solution for Workplace from Facebook, Yammer, Slack and Microsoft Teams
+Aware is Your Legal and Compliance Technology Solution for Workplace from Meta, Yammer, Slack and Microsoft Teams

 Learn more about Aware's capabilities that help legal teams around the globe save time, manage legal risk, maintain compliance and ensure comprehensive data collection.